 If you don’t accomplish this, you’ll come across one of many mystical creatures that wander inside and hide in the dark, patiently waiting to attack.

 If a haunted house sounds like too much, maybe a scaled-down spooky hallway will be more bearable?
 Well, if it’s the hallway from the viral playable teaser P.T., we’d wager no.

-This looping horror nightmare from the minds of Hideo Kojima and Guillermo Del Toro is designed to build tension and get players’ hearts racing while solving cryptic puzzles and trying not to die.
+This looping horror nightmare from the minds of Hideo Kojima and Guillermo Del Toro is created to build tension and get players’ hearts racing while solving enigmatic puzzles and trying not to perish.

 While the hallway itself is creepy enough, what with the shifting lights and blood-dripping fridge hanging from the ceiling, it’s the hostile presence of the spirit Lisa that sends shivers down our spines.